steventang2013/projectPong/README.md

-# projectPong
+# ProjectPong
+Steven Tang

-Pong game using SFML Api
+Pong game using SFML Api.
+SFML is a simple interface used for multimedia and game development.
+Can be found here: http://www.sfml-dev.org/